Fan Chan

-Fan Chan (Thai: แฟนฉัน, English: My Girl) is a 2003 Thai coming-of-age romantic film.
-It presents a nostalgic look back at the childhood friendship of a boy and girl growing up in a small town in Thailand in the 1980s, featuring a soundtrack of Thai pop music of the era.
-It was the debut film of six young screenwriter-directors: Vitcha Gojiew, Songyos Sugmakanan, Nithiwat Tharathorn, Witthaya Thongyooyong, Anusorn Trisirikasem and Komgrit Triwimol.
-Fan Chan was the top domestic film at the Thailand box office in 2003, earning 140 million baht.
+Fan Chan (Thai: แฟนฉัน, English: My Girl) is a 2003 Thai coming-of-age romance comedy film directed by Vitcha Gojiew, Songyos Sugmakanan, Nithiwat Tharathorn, Witthaya Thongyooyong, Anusorn Trisirikasem, and Komgrit Triwimol starring Charlie Trairat and Focus Jirakul and distributed by Hub Ho Hin Tai Entertainment GMM Pictures.
+The film following about a nostalgic look back at the childhood friendship of a boy and a girl growing up in a small town in Thailand in the 1980s, featuring a soundtrack of Thai pop music of the era.
+It was the debut film of six young Thai directors.